 What Is A Hard Money Loan, and When Would I Use It?

 A hard money loan is a loan type that is secured using real property as collateral.
-Many small business owners rely on this type of loan as a short-term “bridge” type of loan instead of having to try getting a traditional loan from a bank.
+Many small business owners and hard money lenders rely on this type of loan as a short-term “bridge” type of loan instead of having to try getting a traditional loan from a bank.

-Additionally, a hard money loan comes from individual lenders, not banks or other financial institutions.
+Additionally, a hard money loan comes from individual hard money lenders, not banks or other financial institutions.

-A small business owner usually takes out a hard money loan to finance the purchase of equipment or repairs and renovations of business property.
+A small business owner usually takes out a hard money loan in Denver to finance the purchase of equipment or repairs and renovations of business property.

-These loans are often more flexible in terms of the sum borrowed than traditional loans, as banks usually work with large sums of money when it comes to lending.
+These hard money lender loans are often more flexible in terms of the sum borrowed than traditional loans, as banks usually work with large sums of money when it comes to lending.